ImageReward: Learning and Evaluating Human Preferences for Text-to-Image Generation: Abstract

 \section{Abstract}

-We present \model---the first general-purpose text-to-image human preference reward model---to address various prevalent issues in generative models and align them with human values and preferences.
-Its training is based on our systematic annotation pipeline that covers both the rating and ranking components, collecting a dataset of 137k expert comparisons to date.
-In human evaluation, \model outperforms existing scoring methods (e.g., CLIP by 38.6\%), making it a promising automatic metric for evaluating and improving text-to-image synthesis.
-The reward model is publicly available via the \texttt{image-reward} package at \url{https://github.com/THUDM/ImageReward}.
+We present a comprehensive solution to learn and improve text-to-image models from human preference feedback.
+To begin with, we build \model---the first general-purpose text-to-image human preference reward model---to effectively encode human preferences.
+Its training is based on our systematic annotation pipeline including rating and ranking, which collects 137k expert comparisons to date.
+In human evaluation, \model outperforms existing scoring models and metrics, making it a promising automatic metric for evaluating text-to-image synthesis.
+On top of it, we propose Reward Feedback Learning (ReFL), a direct tuning algorithm to optimize diffusion models against a scorer.
+Both automatic and human evaluation support ReFL's advantages over compared methods.
+All code and datasets are provided at \url{https://github.com/THUDM/ImageReward}.